Farsund Municipality: Municipal border

+On 1 January 1971, the Ytre og Indre Skarstein farms (population: 21) located along the western shore of the Rosfjorden were transferred from Lyngdal Municipality to Farsund Municipality.

+Historically, this municipality was part of the old Vest-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

 Government

 Farsund Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Agder District Court and the Agder Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Farsund is made up of 29 representatives that are elected to four year terms.
+The municipal council (Kommunestyre) of Farsund Municipality is made up of 29 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.